Blog Articles

 Use Case: What percent of total promotion spend did each media type receive per month in Q1?

-Why it’s valuable: You don’t just measure how much was spent; you understand how the budget was distributed across channels over time, helping marketing and finance teams adjust strategy, spot overspending, and align spend with results.
+Why it’s valuable: It doesn't just measure how much was spent; you understand how the budget was distributed across channels over time, helping marketing and finance teams adjust strategy, spot overspending, and align spend with results.

-Why it requires a window function: You need to calculate each media type’s share of the monthly total, without filtering out rows or losing the breakdown.
+Why it requires a window function: It calculates each media type’s share of the monthly total, without filtering out rows or losing the breakdown.
 This requires a Percent of Total OVER (PARTITION BY month) window function.

 How it works with Chata.ai: